Local Illinois Makers Shine

 They create, craft and invent.
 They are the artisans … the makers … the do-ers … the inspiration for all things that are uniquely Illinois.

-From farm-to-table restaurants, woodworking artisans, craft brewers and more, these businesses are responsible for a new wave of interest in locally crafted products.
+From a fourth generation bakery, farm-to-table restaurants, woodworking artisans, craft brewers and more, businesses throughout the Great Rivers and Routes region are responsible for a new wave of interest in locally crafted products.

 Grafton Winery and Brewhaus

-Two Grafton businesses have joined the coveted ranks of local makers: Grafton Winery and Brewhaus and Buena Vista Art.
+Two Grafton businesses are also among the coveted ranks of local makers: Grafton Winery and Brewhaus and Buena Vista Art.
 Both were honored by the Illinois Office of Tourism with the Illinois Maker designation which showcases the depths and diversities of Illinois.

-Greg Brummett, Buena Vista Art in Grafton, a new Illinois Maker.
+Greg Brummett, Buena Vista Art in Grafton, an Illinois Maker.

 Since 2008, Mike and Lori Nikonovich have been producing some of the tastiest wine in the Meeting of the Great Rivers region.
 In 2009 they added the Grafton Brewhaus creating their own take on craft beer.
 Over the years the Nikonovich’s have developed more than 20 different wines ranging from sweeter fruit wines, semi-sweet whites and reds and dry whites and reds.